DA-Juhi/Excel-Sales-Performance-Analytics/README.md

 # Data Processing
-**Cleaning the Data:** I took nearly 10,000 messy rows of sales data and used Excel & Power Query to fix errors and remove duplicates.
+**Cleaning the Data:** Used Excel & Power Query to fix errors and remove duplicates of sales data.
 This created a single, reliable "Master" list to work from.

 **Calculating Results:** I built formulas and Pivot Tables to find important numbers like Year-over-Year (YoY) growth and which regions were making the most money.